 - Most of the males prefer to eat animal fats instead of plant-based foods and that can increase the risk of metabolic disorders and impaired reproductive functioning.
 Hormonal treatment to animals for increasing production of animal-fat containing foods also decreases fertility.

-- Prolong driving due to traveling jobs, long distance from the residential area to workplace and traffic jam increases body temperature and also increases the atmospheric pollutant contact occasions.
+- Prolong driving due to traveling jobs, a long distance from the residential area to workplace and traffic jam increases body temperature and also increases the atmospheric pollutant contact occasions.

 - Increasing soy products consumption enhances phytoestrogens level and alters human hormonal homeostasis.